 - Career management

-Career assistance is available for Murrow College of Communication undergraduate and graduate students in the various areas:
+Career assistance is available for Murrow College of Communication undergraduate, graduate students and alumni in various professional development areas::

 - Providing resources for job/internship opportunities/tips – Career workshops, Murrow Jobs on Facebook and bi-weekly Classified Newsletter

 - …and more in support of connecting your college experience to your future career!

 Graduates of Murrow College have gone to careers in many prestigious organizations around the region, state, and nation.
 In addition, some have founded their own agencies; others are teaching.
 Here are a few places you can find them.

 - KGW Media Group

 - Liquid Agency

 - McCarty & Associates